happybydefault/logging/README.md

 `logging` is a Golang library that defines a very simple logger interface conforming with logging best practices and [Clean Architecture](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html).
-It's specially useful as a standard logger for microservices and libraries.
+It's specially useful as a standardized logger for microservices and libraries.

 The logger has 4 levels: